xmed-lab/CvG-Diff/readme.md

 </a>
 </div>

+This repository contains the official implementation of 'Cross-view Generalized Diffusion Model for Sparse-view CT Reconstruction', which has been accepted as a spotlight paper at MICCAI 2025.

 ## :rocket: Updates
 - The code of training & test are released.
 - The weights of trained models are released.